A parallel plate capacitor stores charge, and thus, stores energy in the form – [Free] B38

 Where:

-- V is the voltage across the plates
+- V is the potential difference across the plates

 - Q is the magnitude of the charge stored

-- Only the magnitude of voltage or charge matters
+- Only the magnitude of voltage or charge affects the energy

-- The sign or polarity of the voltage or charge has no effect on energy stored
+- The sign (positive or negative) has no effect due to squaring